 You may have some vaginal bleeding or a blood stained discharge.
-The wound will have a special dressing on it to keep it clean and dry after the operation and, depending on the type of incision used, the sutures or clips will be removed 5-10 days later.
+The wound will have a special dressing on it to keep it clean and dry for 2-3 days after the operation and, depending on the type of incision used, the sutures or clips will be removed 5-10 days later.
 Alternatively you may have dissolvable sutures, but you will be informed if this is the case.

-Is it normal to feel weepy or depressed afterward?
+Is it normal to feel weepy or depressed afterwards?

 Yes.
 It is a very common reaction to the diagnosis, to the operation and to being away from your family and friends.
-If these feelings persist when you leave hospital, the advice and support of your friends, family, GP, your clinical nurse specialist or the specialist social worker may be able to help you.
+If these feelings persist when you leave hospital, the advice and support of your friends, family, GP, your Macmillan gynaecology oncology clinical nurse specialist or the specialist social worker may be able to help you.